Health and care: research working parties

 Established: 2018

-The purpose of the working party is to contribute to the public debate around adult social care to help turn the Government's first step into a long-term sustainable solution to the funding of adult care.
+This working party aims to contribute to the public debate around adult social care to help turn the government’s first step into a long-term sustainable solution to the funding of adult care.

 About